Notable Governor’s School Alumni

 Neil Amin ’96 is the CEO of Shamin Hotels, which owns and operates many hotel properties in the Richmond area.
 He was named a 2016 Richmond Times Dispatch Person of the Year.
 Shamin is the region’s largest hotel operator and the 20th largest in the nation.
 In 2018, he offered free rooms in a Shamin hotel to residents of Creighton Court living without heat.
 Also in 2018, he put 181 acres of land along the James River into a conservation easement held by the Capital Region Land Conservancy, a nonprofit land preservation group.

-Jamey Stegmaier ’99 is the president and co-founder of Stonemaier Games, which has produced the hit board games Euphoria, Viticulture, and Scythe.
+Jamey Stegmaier ’99 is the president and co-founder of Stonemaier Games, which has produced the hit board games Euphoria, Viticulture, Scythe, and Charterstone.
 Scythe won Board Game of the Year from Board Game Geek in 2016.